Skip to content

 }

-1. You need to host the webauthn file at oldsite.com indefinitely.
+1. You need to host https://oldsite.com/.well-known/webauthn indefinitely.

-2. Some browsers/devices ignore the Relying Party name and display the rpID to users, so they will see the message “do you want to sign in with your oldsite.com passkey?” or similar.
+2. Some browsers/devices ignore the Relying Party Name and display the RP ID to users, so they will see the message “do you want to sign in with your oldsite.com passkey?” or similar.

-Alternatively, you can use newsite.com for new passkeys, whilst continuing to accept passkeys registered to oldsite.com.
+Alternatively, you can use newsite.com for new passkeys, whilst continuing to accept passkeys registered to oldsite.com:

 https://oldsite.com/.well-known/webauthn